 Improved hunting is only one of the benefits Becker has seen to his property.

 “The restoration started for the ducks.
 Then it became about the other birds: plovers, ibises, sandhill cranes, curlews, hawks, and osprey.
 There’s more wildlife in an acre of wetland than anything else in the world,” Becker said.

 The restored wetlands have also improved water quality, a benefit that is easy to see in run-off during heavy storms.

 Since restoring his wetlands, Becker regularly answers questions for local landowners interested in starting similar projects.
 He’s passionate about his wetlands, and for good reason.

 “This started as a quest for quality hunting, but it’s turned into so much more,” Becker said.
 “This is an investment in the future.”

 Restoring and managing wetlands can present unique challenges, and Wisconsin Wetlands Association is here to help.
-If you’re interested in learning more about our resources for landowners, check out the sidebar at the right or give us a call at (608) 250-9971.
+If you’re interested in learning more about our resources for landowners, give us a call at (608) 250-9971.

 Wetland Coffee Break: Wetland restoration within the chaos of our shifting world

 Fixing the water: Community-led watershed-based hydrologic restoration in Wisconsin